When not being a photographer, I write about art history! Please check out my work!

 An English series in an American home.
 I had a long discussion with the guide about Hogarth and we had fun speculating about the little details in the house such as dents found in the door of the children's room.
 Probably done by someone sternly telling the brood to get up for lessons.

 Courtesy of the tour guide, I learned the definition of Federal-style architecture.
 After the tour guide talked about the house's symmetrical design, I also saw something similar courtesy of some furniture.
 On a fireplace, there was a carving of an Antiquity-era woman lying on her side that paralleled a strategically placed bench where a real-life person could lie on their side.

 I saw more Classical influence on a window seat near what the guide called "a cantilevered staircase."
 To elaborate, there were sculptures of Venus and possibly of Vulcan.
 The paintings there were mostly portraits and still lifes.
 I did notice that while the portraits depicted the original owners of the house, I saw little to no background details to help frame the subjects.
 They did have artists I recognized such as Allan Ramsay and had a reproduction of a Correggio.
 Besides portraits and Neoclassical influence, there was more Chinese art.

 Both the Manigault and the Heyward had common elements such as creating the Illusion of space.
 The former used fake doors and the latter used mirrors.
 They both also had paintings by an artist I had never heard of named Jeremiah Theüs.
 It was also fascinating to see how different classes of people were segregated in the spaces of these houses.

-I did.
-It was an enlightening day trip through Charleston's colorful, disturbing, and turbulent history.
-Clustered together, one saw Charleston's standing in the American South and how it influenced the rest of the region, and even the rest of the United States.
+I loved these houses.
+I took an enlightening day trip through Charleston's colorful, disturbing, and turbulent history.
+Clustered together, one saw Charleston's standing in the American South and how it influenced the rest of the region and even the rest of the United States.